k00mi/gitaly/ruby/README.md

 `gitaly-ruby` is a 'sidecar' process for the main Gitaly service.
 It allows us to run legacy Ruby application code for which it would be too risky or even infeasible to port it to Go.
-It will also speed up the Gitaly migration project.
+It was introduced to speed up the Gitaly migration project.

 ## Architecture